How Many Calories Should I Eat? TDEE Calculator

 If you’re reading this, then you understand the idea of calories in vs calories out.
-But you might still be confused about how many calories you should eat.
+But you’re confused about how many calories you should eat.

-After all, if you don’t know how many calories you burn, how do you know how many calories to eat?
+After all, how can you know how many calories to eat if you don’t know how many calories you burn?

 The solution is to calculate your TDEE (total daily energy expenditure).
 But it’s tricky because your energy expenditure depends on several factors.
 Including your individual body and your activity level.

 For that reason, I updated my TDEE calculator to be even more accurate and easier to use.
 So you can find your ideal calorie balance and reach your fitness goals.

 Find out how many calories to eat based on your activity level

 Create a meal plan for fat loss & muscle gain (optional)

 Transform your body with the power of energy balance!

 How to Use the TDEE Calculator

 - Choose your gender